kkdey/sequenceCNNannot/README.md

 ## Contact

-In case of any questions, please open an issue or send an email to me at `kkdey@hsph.harvard.edu`.
+In case of any questions, please open an issue or send an email to me at `kdey@hsph.harvard.edu`.